3-Mercaptopropionitrile

 3-Mercaptopropionitrile is the organosulfur compound with the formula HSCH2CH2CN.
 Containing both thiol and nitrile functional groups, it is a bifunctional compound.
 A colorless liquid, the compound has found some use as a masked form of thiolate.

 Preparation and reactions

 it is typically prepared from 3-chloropropionitrile via initial reaction with thiourea.
 The resulting isothiouronium salt hydrolyzes to the thiol.
-A A variation on this preparation involves isolation of the disulfide (SCH2CH2CN)2.
+A variation on this preparation involves isolation of the disulfide (SCH2CH2CN)2.
 Zinc reduction of this disulfide gives the thiol.

 Thioethers derived from S-alkylation of 3-mercaptopropionitrile react with strong bases to give thiolate and acrylonitrile: